adospinoiu/AWS_Employee_Information_Bank/README.md

 #5 First create the S3Client that will be able to access the S3 bucket.

 #6 Then create the PutObjectCommand that will actually be sending the data to the S3 bucket

+#7 Also installed npm sharp which is a way to re-size images down to smaller sizes.

+#8 It now works!
+Images are sent to the S3 bucket.